JS BUG! PLEASE RELOAD!>

 This is what speed reading courses teach: to learn to make use of your peripheral vision by scanning down the center of a column.
 Reducing eye movement to a minimum.

-So, MSN TV pages set at 544, 560, 600 wide can be easily read by both "webbies" and computer users.
-Because computer users' eyes don't have to travel so far horizontally, like they'd have to do were the width set for 100 percent.
+So, pages set at 544, 560, 600 pixels wide can easily be read by any viewers, because their eyes don't have to travel so far horizontally, like they'd have to do if the width were set for 100 percent.

-I've noticed that when I access pages made for computers, like articles in online photo and other magazines and newspapers, the text column has a shorter than 100 percent width.
+I've noticed that when I access pages like articles in online photo and other magazines and newspapers, the text column has a shorter than 100 percent width.
 In fact, it's usually only about a third of the width of the screen.
-To the left of the central text area are the site's navigation links.
-To the right are the photos and other stuff, and sometimes ads.
+To the left of the central text area are the site's navigation links (also called left sidebar).
+To its right are the photos and text.
+Sometimes there's also a third column (right sidebar) which may contain links to other pages or ads.

 So you see, apparently what counts, for many people, in making a website's text easy to read is the WIDTH of the text part.
 Narrow is better than strung out 100 percent across the screen.